Common Shipping Label Fails and How to Solve Them

 Wrong size label

-Sizes for shipping labels can vary between carriers/services.
+Sizes for shipping labels can vary between carriers and services.
 However, you can quickly find the right size for shipping with our guide to choosing the right shipping label.
-Our guide includes sizes for UPS®, USPS®, Fedex®, Amazon®, Ebay®, Etsy®, Stamps.com® and more.
+Our guide includes sizes for UPS®, USPS®, Fedex®, Amazon®, eBay®, Etsy®, Stamps.com®, and more.

 The package surface is not clean

-Old boxes stored in garages or sheds, pet hair, and lint are all common culprits.
+Old boxes stored in garages or sheds, pet hair, and lint are all common culprits when it comes to shipping label fails.
 Solution: A quick wipe with a microfiber cloth will remove dust, pet hair, and lint.
-Store boxes that you intend to reuse somewhere safe from dampness and/or oils and grease.
+Store boxes that you intend to reuse somewhere safe from dampness and/or oil and grease.

 The surface is not even

 Strong adhesives don’t matter if they can’t make contact with the package surface.
 Solution: Place shipping labels on the most prominent flat portion of the package so that the label makes full contact.
-Avoid seams, box openings, and wrinkles/folds on soft packaging.
+Avoid seams, box openings, and wrinkles or folds on soft packaging.

 The label is not meant for shipping